neilpa/circulate/README.md

 #### System commands

     set led <red> <gree> <blue>
 Change the mouse wheel color on the device.
 The RGB values are integers from 0-255.
 The return value is the echoed command if successful.
-One quirck though is that this happens across two characteristic update calls.
-The first contains only the initial 's' with the second containing the remainder of the command.

     set name <name>
 Set the Bluetooth display name of the device.